Author: Manishree Bhattacharya

 The reality is often different and more complicated, though.
-Despite rising awareness of the pervasiveness and ramifications of breaches, security leaders can find it challenging to manage digital transformation initiatives, hybrid IT, and shadow IT.
-Digital transformation is at full throttle in most organizations right now; however, cybersecurity is sometimes perceived as a brake to this momentum and still not an easy plug-in.
+Despite rising awareness of the pervasiveness and ramifications of breaches, security leaders can find it challenging to manage digital transformation initiatives, hybrid IT and shadow IT.
+Digital transformation is at full throttle in most organisations right now; however, cybersecurity is sometimes perceived as a brake to this momentum and still not an easy plug-in.

-Cybersecurity prioritization from the top down is key.
-And for security leaders, in particular, it’s also often important to put time into creating a positive security culture within their organizations.
+Cybersecurity prioritisation from the top down is key.
+And for security leaders, in particular, it’s also often important to put time into creating a positive security culture within their organisations.

-Here are a few ways that the chief information security officer (CISO) can transition from being perceived as restrictive and prescriptive to — instead — enabling, encouraging, and experience-driven, benefitting cyber and the organization at large:
+Here are a few ways that the chief information security officer (CISO) can transition from being perceived as restrictive and prescriptive to — instead — enabling, encouraging and experience-driven, benefitting cyber and the organisation at large:

-In the next frontiers of digital-led growth, the CISO’s role as a business leader, innovator, and enabler — and cybersecurity’s role as a business engine — can no longer be discounted.
-As organizations take steps to prioritize cybersecurity and resilience across their operations, it’s time to ask: Are we investing right to drive greater business value?
+In the next frontiers of digital-led growth, the CISO’s role as a business leader, innovator and enabler — and cybersecurity’s role as a business engine — can no longer be discounted.
+As organisations take steps to prioritise cybersecurity and resilience across their operations, it’s time to ask: Are we investing right to drive greater business value?

 Manager, Risk Advisory, Deloitte India